ZSN12/Notero/README.md

 ## Open Source Notes

-This repository intentionally does not include:
+This repository does not include:

 - `.env` files or API keys
 - PostgreSQL data